 Telugu is an official language of India, spoken by about 79 million people in India and abroad.
 Our readers, translated by Mallikarjuna Rao Rachakonda, promote literacy in Telugu.
 They are available in monolingual and bilingual (Telugu and English) editions.

-These early readers are the work of students of Italian 8 at The University of Melbourne.
+These readers are the work of students of Italian at the University of Melbourne.
 They are designed to support schools and families who wish to teach and use Italian with their students and children respectively.

 Make your own